ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 ```

-You can mix required and optional keyword arguments order, it's not a problem.
-The only requirement is that parameter names should be unique.
+You can mix required and optional keyword arguments order, it's not a problem in this case.

 ```ruby
 def foo(arg1:, arg2: 'default value', arg3:, arg4: 'default for 4')